south-lacrosse/www-dev/docs/developer-info.md

 * .png - [OptiPNG](http://optipng.sourceforge.net/) usage `optipng -o7 -strip all chevron-down.png` - and it will take wildcards
 * .svg - `npm run svg-optimize` will compress all SVGs in `www\wp-content\themes\lax\img`.
 You can also manually edit the xml in the `.svg` files.

-You can also use `src2\optimize_images.pl` to run MozJPEG and OptiPNG on a directory.
+You can also use `src\optimize_images.pl` to run MozJPEG and OptiPNG on a directory.

 ## Other Files